AIM2 Gene

 This section has been translated automatically.

 The AIM2 protein is involved in the innate immune response by recognizing cytosolic double-stranded DNA and inducing caspase-1-activating inflammasome formation in macrophages (Woerner SM et al.2007; Tsuchiya K et al. 2010).
-The AIM2 protein is thought to undergo oligomerization after binding to DNA and associates with PYCARD, initiating recruitment of the caspase-1 precursor and processing of interleukin-1 beta and interleukin-18 (Hornung V et al. 2009).
+It is assumed that the AIM2 protein undergoes oligomerization after binding to DNA and associates with PYCARD (see PYCARD gene below), which initiates the recruitment of the caspase-1 precursor and the processing of interleukin-1 beta and interleukin-18 (Hornung V et al. 2009).

 AIM2 recognizes cytosolic dsDNA of viral and bacterial origin in a non-sequence-specific manner (Fernandes-Alnemri T et al. 2009).
-Also acts as a mediator of pyroptosis, necroptosis, and apoptosis(panoptosis) in response to bacterial infection.
-Furthermore, it can induce PYCARD-dependent, caspase-1-independent cell death involving caspase-8.
+Also acts as a mediator of pyroptosis/necroptosis and apoptosis(panoptosis) in response to bacterial infection.
+It can also trigger PYCARD-dependent, caspase-1-independent cell death, in which caspase-8 (see caspases below) is involved.
 AIM2 is active as a tumor suppressor and may act by suppressing NF-kappa-B transcriptional activity.

-AIM2 is able to recognize perfluorooctane sulfonate (PFOS), a common form of PFAS, and trigger IL-1β secretion and pyroptosis.
-Mechanistically, PFOS activates the AIM2 inflammasome in a process that involves the release of mitochondrial DNA via the Ca2+-PKC-NF-κB/JNK-BAX/BAK axis (Wang LQ et al. 2022).
+AIM2 is able to recognize perfluorooctane sulfonate (PFOS), a common PFAS, and trigger IL-1β secretion and pyroptosis.
+Mechanistically, PFOS activates the AIM2 inflammasome (see also inflammasome) in a process that involves the release of mitochondrial DNA via the Ca2+-PKC-NF-κB/JNK-BAX/BAK axis (Wang LQ et al. 2022).

 Clinical picture